Tag Archives: evolutionary psychology

 Being of Irish ancestry helped Moynihan to appreciate the continuing importance of ethnicity and nationalism under the cover of universalist ideologies.
 As warfare diminished in importance over the later twentieth century, the earlier Orwellian nightmare of a world divided into a few warring super-states receded, and an older vision of a Europe of nations revived.
 In 1900, neither Ireland, nor Poland, nor the Czech Republic was an independent country; by 2000 they were all running their own affairs – not because they built unstoppable military machines, but because they mobilized feelings of imagined community.

 At the time, the fall of the Soviet Union and the Warsaw pact, and of communism is Eastern Europe, was widely seen as the decisive victory of one ideology – liberal capitalist democracy – over another.
 As it has turned out however, the fall of communism in Eastern Europe did not represent The End of History, even European history.
-Nationalism helped finish off the Soviet Empire; now it inspires both the defenders of Ukraine and Russian invaders.
+Nationalism helped finish off the Soviet Empire; more recently it has emerged as a challenge to the multinational institutions of the West, NATO and the European Union.

 On a scholarly note: Is ethnic nationalism an expression in the modern world of an evolved human psychology, a psychology shaped by the process of kin selection, as some scholars have argued?
 I considered the matter in an article, Kin selection and ethnic group selection (and here’s a blog post).
 The short answer: it’s complicated.
 Here’s my conclusion to the paper